TheCarsonWest/nerd-emoji/brainrot/apush-brainrot.md

 ## What:

-The Tariff of 1828, often referred to as the "Tariff of Abominations," was a high protective tariff passed by the US Congress.
+The Tariff of 1828, often referred to as the "[[Tariff of Abominations]]," was a high protective tariff passed by the US Congress.
 It was designed to protect Northern industries from British competition, but it heavily burdened Southern economies reliant on exporting agricultural products.
 The South saw it as an unfair tax benefiting the North at their expense.

 ## Impact?
 Why Significant?: